monome/docs/arc/index.md

 ![](images/arc.jpg)

-arc is a tactile instrument with dynamic visual feedback. applications determine the interaction between movement, sound, and light. some applications are shared here and we've created studies to help you create your own.
+arc is a tactile instrument with dynamic visual feedback.
+Applications determine the interaction between movement, sound, and light.
+Some applications are shared here and we've built [studies](#studies) to help you create your own.

-arc is a usb device. it sends serial data when knobs are turned, and changes lights acording to incoming serial data.
+arc is a USB device.
+It sends serial data when knobs are turned, and changes lights according to incoming serial data.

 ## specifications

 - high resolution knobs, 1024 ticks per revolution.
 - each knob is encircled by a sixty-four segment light ring, sixteen-step brightness per LED.
-- 2025 edition has a single pushbutton. (see [editions](editions) for more details).
+- 2025 edition has a single pushbutton (see [editions](editions) for more details).

 ## with computers

-[first install serialosc](/docs/serialosc/setup). serialosc runs in the background and converts usb serial communication into OpenSound Control (OSC).
+[First install serialosc](/docs/serialosc/setup). serialosc runs in the background and converts USB serial communication into Open Sound Control (OSC).
 Applications query serialosc to connect to a grid or arc.

 ### applications